rhad-lab/rhad-lab.github.io/_pages/team/_posts/2022-09-01-researcher-staff.md

  - Education
 ---

 Duc Hoa Tran received the B.Ing. and M.A.Sc. degrees in Electronics engineering from Hanoi University of Science and Technology, Vietnam (2009) and Politecnico di Torino, Italy (2012), respectively.
 He received the Ph.D. degree in Computer Engineering at the École Polytechnique de Montreal, Canada in 2022.
-He is currently a postdoctoral fellow at the RHAD Lab - École de technologie supérieure.
+He is currently a research associate at the RHAD Lab - École de technologie supérieure.
 His research interests include speech recognition, computer vision and machine learning technology.